 You lie underneath a sunken tree injured from the bloodshed of a war you were barely able to escape from.
 A startled young girl stumbles upon you and, out of the kindness of her heart, assists you back to a school exclusively for young ladies.
 Over weeks, these women recuperate you as you feel comfortable around them.
 You learn that the girls are taught to maintain manners and will act upon anything the teachers instruct them.
 The ladies, whilst welcoming, have an odd allure bubbling under their surface – perhaps it is their shock at harboring a male underneath their roof.
 Nights pass and you engage in playful flirting with the headmistress (Miss Martha – Nicole Kidman), a teacher (Edwina – Kirsten Dunst), and even a student (Alicia – Elle Fanning).
 They pleasantly return the favor.
 But who do you choose?
 Which room do you visit in the late hours of the night?
 Choose wisely; as two will feel heartbreak and crippled at the chance of romance.
 And jealousy can turn dangerous.
 Even fatal.

 Academy Awards: Shockingly, The Beguiled, didn’t make an appearance at the 90th Academy Awards.
 Other than the phenomenal directing, I was stunned by the variety of incredible performances on show.
-Kidman as Miss Martha and Dunst as Edwina are both excellence at portraying confliction in their characters.
-To start they are both stubborn at harboring a man at the girls’ school but the narrative progresses and we see Farrell get under their skin forcing them to question their morals.
+Kidman as Miss Martha and Dunst as Edwina are both excellent at portraying conflict in their characters.
+To start, they are both stubborn in harboring a man at the girls’ school but as the narrative progresses, we see Farrell get under their skin forcing them to question their morals.
 Honestly, the writing and casting go side-by-side throughout.
 Furthermore, Hollywood youngster Elle Fanning continues to boost her early acting chops as Alicia.
 Fanning is the catalyst that ultimately taints Farrell and causes the school to implode.
-Fanning is sensational at subtly initiating sexual tension so razor sharp that it emanates through the screen so the audience can physically feel it.
+Fanning is sensational at subtly initiating sexual tension so razor-sharp that it emanates through the screen so the audience can physically feel it.
 Farrell, on the other hand, isn’t a presence like the others but does a good enough job of creating empathy for the character.